Celia Anderson

 Following analysis of departmental training needs producing the full programme for delivery by 12 internal trainers and 15 external, including production of bi-annual training prospectus, Staff trainer in management and personal development training, also staff reporting and appraisal within the department.
 Specialised in the delivery of presentation skills to all levels of staff.
 Undertook a departmental training needs analysis.

-Celia Anderson Skills
+Celia Anderson education

-Frequently Asked Questions about Celia Anderson
+Frequently asked questions about Celia Anderson

 What company does Celia Anderson work for?

-Celia Anderson works for Rwe
+Celia Anderson works for RWE.

-What is Celia Anderson's role at the current company?
+What is Celia Anderson's role at RWE?

 What is Celia Anderson's email address?